ijbd/merra-power-generation/README.md

 ## Process MERRA Data and Generate Power Generation Profiles
 ____________________

+### 1. Download Python Libraries

+> Assuming you have already downloaded Anaconda and have created/activated a conda environment, the remaining steps require a few python libraries.
+Download them using the following commands.
+>
+> `pip install NREL-PySAM`
+>
+> `pip install netCDF4`
+>
+> `pip install pvlib`

-### 1. Combine raw files into single annual netCDF files:
+### 2. Combine raw files into single annual netCDF files:

 > This script needs to be run for each year individually:
 >